IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

   Ethernet or IP links within this document;

-  - between packet and optical domains (i.e., between routers and optical NEs): these links are called cross-layer links within this document;
+  - between packet and optical domains (i.e., between routers and optical nodes): these links are called cross-layer links within this document;

   - between customer sites and the packet network (i.e., between